enricocid/Music-Player-GO/README.md

 ### Unifield UI, the way I'd like it to be:

 - Colorful, simple and 'unified' UI : no need to navigate between activities;
-- Bottom panel containing the player controls;
+- Bottom panel containing the player controls:
+  - Equalizer (if present on the device)
+  - Repeat 1x;
+  - Skip to previous song;
+  - Skip to next song;
+  - Dynamic shuffle button: plays the artist/device songs when
+    its discography is revealed/closed;
+  - Settings;
 - Music organized by artist;
 - Top panel containing the now played song.
-By clicking on it You can 'reveal' the artist discography;
+By clicking on it You can 'reveal'/close the artist's discography;
 - The now playing text is scrollable on long clicking when it is too long;
-- Reveal layout containing the selected artist's discography and a toggle to collapse it;
 - Fast scrolling;
 - Dark status bar icons for light accents
-- Ability to play all the songs from the device or from an artist;

 ### Settings at hand: